netvizpro/MPLSTOOL/README.md

 **Built for network engineers, by network engineers.**

-*Generate accurate MPLS configurations in seconds, not hours.*
+*Generate accurate MPLS configurations in minutes, not hours.*